-This approach paper has been prepared by AEMO with the benefit of input from network service providers (NSPs) on potential priority risks, and their initial feedback on the assessment approach.
-In addition to consultation with NSPs, AEMO undertook a review of potential candidates based on operational experience, recent power system events and anticipated power system changes.
-For completeness, the approach paper also includes a high-level description of the work planned to address the other core elements of the GPSRR.
+AEMO prepared this approach paper with the benefit of input from network service providers (NSPs) on potential priority risks, and their initial feedback on the assessment approach.
+In addition to consultation with NSPs, AEMO undertook a review of potential priority risk candidates based on operational experience, recent power system events and anticipated power system changes.